GitLeeRepo/RegExNotes/RegExNotes.md

 ### grep

 Note that many of the regular expressions using the syntax in these notes do not work in **grep** by default.
-However, by providing the **-P** for Perl arguement they do work (from a handful of examples I tried).
+However, by providing the **-P** for Perl argument they do work (from a handful of examples I tried).
 For example:

 ```bash
 grep -P '^## S(et|how) email$' GitCommandNotes.md